 All benefits-eligible Harvard administrative/professional, support or service and trades staff member may apply.
 Faculty, post-doctoral fellows, temporary employees, students, and co-ops are not eligible.
 If you have a question about eligibility, please contact firstname.lastname@example.org.

-- Experiment (Minimum Viable Product, MVP): A very limited test of an idea that is expected to generate learning; and MVP uses the smallest set of features/activities possible to test a hypothesis
+1. Experiment (Minimum Viable Product, MVP): A very limited test of an idea that is expected to generate learning; and MVP uses the smallest set of features/activities possible to test a hypothesis.

-- Pilot: You have an idea for an innovation and hope to implement it at a small scale (e.g., in one School/Unit, or a select handful of Schools/Units)
+2. Pilot: You have an idea for an innovation and hope to implement it at a small scale (e.g., in one School/Unit, or a select handful of Schools/Units).

 - Most projects can request up to $15,000 in funding for up to one year.
 MVP’s can receive up to $5,000 for up to six months.
-Scale projects can receive up to $25,000 in funding for up to one year (but are awarded less frequently)
+One or two exceptional projects may receive up to $25,000 in funding for up to one year.

 - Funds may be used for non-exempt overtime (as applicable), software/technology, temporary help (staff or students), back-filling for staff working on the project, and other project-related costs.
 Funds may not be used for payment to staff salaries nor to fund a proprietary product